mendix/docs/content/en/docs/developerportal/portfolio-management/_index.md

 ### 3.1 Creating a New Initiative {#create-new-initiative}

 {{% alert type="info" %}}Both Portfolio Managers and Contributors can create new initiatives.
 Only Viewers cannot do this action.
-For more information on roles and permissions, see [Access Management](#access-management).{{% /alert %}}
+For more information on roles and permissions, see the [Access Management](#access-management) section.{{% /alert %}}

 To create a new initiative and add details to it, do as follows: